zompimalakae/termux-monet/docs/en/FAQ.md

-You may contribute to Termux project by making pull requests in our [Github repositories](https://github.com/termux) or by improving Termux Wiki.
+You may contribute to Termux project by making pull requests in our [GitHub repositories](https://github.com/termux) or by improving Termux Wiki.

 ## What is Termux